-For drop-off parties, talk to parents of food-allergic kids to ensure they'll bring an action plan and medications.
-"All emergency plan instructions should be reviewed and provided in writing to the host parents," Indorato says.
-Ask parents how comfortable their child is with administering his or her own epinephrine.
+For drop-off parties, talk to parents of kids with food allergies to ensure they'll bring an action plan and medications.
+Ask parents how comfortable their child is with administering epinephrine.
 Then, on the day of the party, ask the parent or child where the medication can be found in case of emergency.

 - Accept Help

 If parents of children with food allergies offer to bring a safe snack or treat to share, accept it graciously.
-And, don't be afraid to ask for help.
-"Host parents may even wish to invite the parents of the food-allergic child to help with the party to ensure the safety of their child," Indorato says.
+And, don't be afraid to ask for help or consider inviting parents of children with food allergies to ensure their safety.

 - Keep Foods Safe

 To prevent cross-contamination, follow these simple rules: Keep "safe" foods safe by storing them in a separate, clean area away from foods with allergens.
-Use separate dish clothes and utensils for "safe" and "unsafe" foods.
-And insist that everyone wash his or her hands before and after handling and eating anything.
+Use separate dish cloths and utensils for "safe" and "unsafe" foods.
+And insist that all guests wash their hands before and after handling and eating anything.

-Other ways to keep food allergies in mind at a birthday party include serving whole foods such as fruits and vegetables and researching brands that are safe for food-allergic attendees.
-"Sometimes the difference between the food-allergic child being able to eat potato chips, ice cream or chocolate or not is simply a matter of purchasing a certain brand," says Gregory.
-"Go the extra mile and ask what is safe for the child."
+Other ways to keep food allergies in mind at a birthday party include serving whole foods such as fruits and vegetables and researching brands that are safe for attendees with food allergies.